kemitchell/blockchain-commons-patron-agreement/terms.md

 - **Control** means ownership of substantially all the assets of a legal entity or the power to direct management and policies of a legal entity, such as by vote or by contract. _Control_ can be direct or indirect.

-- **Derivatives** means _Intellectual Property Rights_ incorporating, improving, or derived from other _Intellectual Property Rights_.

-- **Embodiments** means documents, computer files, and other records that describe, embody, record, or store the subject matter of _New Intellectual Property_.

 - **Intellectual Property Rights** means all of these:

     - copyrights, mask work rights, and moral rights